Using deep learning to construct stochastic local search SAT solvers with performance bounds: Introduction

-Ref.~\cite{guo2022SAT_ML} provides a recent review paper on machine learning-based SAT solvers.
-Focussing here on the literature on SLS solvers, in Ref.~\cite{Zhang_2020} the authors train a Graph Neural Network to generate an initial candidate for various SLS solvers.
-However, they don't use this GNN as an oracle in the course of running these solvers.
-Ref.~\cite{yolcu_2019} uses a GNN to learn a variable selection heuristic in the course of a WalkSAT type SLS solver.
-However, their model is based on a learned policy and hence doesn't act as an oracle in the sense of this work.
-The cross-entropy loss with respect to a Gibbs distribution that we use in this work is also used in Ref.~\cite{Deepmind2020} in the context of Mixed Integer Program solving.
+\paragraph{Deep learning based SAT solving:} Ref.~\cite{guo2022SAT_ML} provides a recent review paper on machine learning-based SAT solvers.
+Focusing here on the literature on SLS solvers, in Ref.~\cite{Zhang_2020}, the authors train a Graph Neural Network to generate an initial candidate for various SLS solvers.
+However, they do not use this GNN as an oracle while running these solvers.
+Ref.~\cite{yolcu_2019} uses a GNN to learn a variable selection heuristic in a WalkSAT-type SLS solver.
+However, their model is based on a learned policy and hence does not act as an oracle in the sense of this work.
+Despite the literature on SLS solvers, it should be noted that Ref.~\cite{wang2024} has with our work in common that a GNN-prediction is queried once and then used in an offline-fashion while running the solver.
+However, the idea is applied only to CDCL solvers.
+Recently, Ref.~\cite{Skenderi2026} proposed hard CSP benchmarks from a statistical-physics perspective and observed that classical heuristics still outperform GNN-based solvers on such instances.
+Our work is complementary: rather than claiming GNN superiority over classical solvers, we study how theory-guided oracles can improve a given SLS solver relative to its uniform baseline.
+Moreover, the cross-entropy loss with respect to a Gibbs distribution that we use in this work is also used in Ref.~\cite{Deepmind2020} in the context of \emph{mixed integer program} solving.